smittytone/HighlighterSwift/README.md

 ### Improvements and Changes

-Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript, as of June 2021, is version 11.0.1.
+Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript in June 2021 was version 11.0.1.
 The use of version 9 is no longer supported or recommended by the Hightlight.js team.
-Highlight.js 11 is very new, so I have chosen to use Highlight.js 10.7.3 for the moment.
-Highlight.js 10 continues to receive updates, but I hope to update the library to version 11 in due course.
+Version 1.x of HighlighterSwift made use of Highlight.js 10.7.3.
+Version 2.0.0 moves to Highlight.js 11.5.0.

 HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.